sarah-is-coding/Onitama-AI/README.md

 ## Conclusion
 This code implements the Onitama game algorithm using the MiniMax algorithm with alpha-beta pruning.
 It is a complex game that requires strategic thinking and planning to win.
 The code is well-written and easy to understand, making it an excellent resource for anyone looking to learn more about game programming or the MiniMax algorithm.

-I am working to add functionality to allow players to play against an AI, which would make it even more interesting and engaging.
+I am working to add functionality to allow players to play against the AI, which would make it even more interesting and engaging.
+Right now you just watch two AI's play against each other.